Seward Alaska Travel

 Windsong Lodge.
 The lodge is one of Seward's finest full-service hotels and offers first class facilities and great values as well.
 The Seward Windsong Lodge is located on the edge of town in a forested setting with river and mountain views.
 There are several very nice hotels in the town of Seward as well.
 The Best Western Edgewater Hotel Seward is located downtown just across the street from the Alaska SeaLife Center.
-The Holiday Inn Express Seward Harbor Hotel is conveniently located at the Seward Small Boat Harbor near the departure point for Kenai Fjords day cruises.
+The Harbor 360 Hotel Seward, formerly the Holiday Inn Express Seward, is conveniently located at the Seward Small Boat Harbor near the departure point for Kenai Fjords day cruises.
 Plan to spend a couple of nights in Seward, and book early for the summer months, particularly mid-June through the end of August.
 Check out our Seward

 Hotels page for a complete list.

 Seward Tours and Attractions

 Seward offers a great selection of tours, cruises and activities to choose from.

 By far the most popular trip is a day cruise into Kenai